The Talent Management Process: A Definitive Guide for 2026

 1. The recruiting process

-Talent management begins with talent acquisition—more specifically, establishing the types of candidates you need to recruit and the talent pool you can tap into.
-You’ll need to decide:
+Talent management begins with talent acquisition—more specifically, planning for the candidates you need to recruit and developing strategies to attract the type of talent you’re looking for.
+You’ll need to determine:

-• Whether you need a full- or part-time hire
+• Whether the need is full- or part-time

 • If the new hire needs to work in your office or if they can work remotely

-• What skills and core competencies a hire must have—and which ones are optional
+• What skills and core competencies a hire needs—and which are optional

 • Whether any prior education or work experience is necessary for the role